SyneRBI/SIRF/doc/UserGuide.md

                      of the two objects' normalisations.

     set_up           Sets up the object.
-    normalise        Multiplies the argument (AcquisitionData) by n. unnormalise      Multiplies the argument (AcquisitionData) by (1/n). forward          Returns the argument multiplied by (1/n).
-The argument is not changed.
+    normalise        Applies the inverse of S to the AcquisitionData argument. unnormalise      Applies S to the AcquisitionData argument. forward          Returns the argument multiplied by S. The argument is not changed.
-    invert           Returns the argument multiplied by n.
+    invert           Returns the argument multiplied by the inverse of S.
                      The argument is not changed.

 ###### Examples: